TL;DR

 - Retroactive funnel analysis allows you to speed up user behavior analysis by using existing data

-There’s a free version for personal use, or professional plans start from $31 per month.
+There’s a free version for personal use, or professional plans start from $55/month.

 23. Contentsquare

-Contentsquare is a digital experience analytics platform designed to help businesses understand hidden customer behaviors, and use those insights to drive more successful experiences.
-As well as its original Clicktale heatmap, session recording, and A/B testing tools, it now boasts a whole suite of customer journey analytic capabilities.
+Contentsquare is a digital experience analytics platform designed to help businesses understand hidden customer behaviors and use those insights to drive more successful experiences.
+Use these insights to produce user-generated content based on customer behaviors.
+As well as its original Clicktale heatmap, session recording, and A/B testing tools, it now boasts a whole suite of customer journey analytics capabilities.

 Key features: